Polycystic ovary syndrome (PCOS) and weight gain

 - A water tablet (diuretic) called spironolactone which also has the effect of reducing excess hair growth.

 - Metformin.
-This is a diabetes drug which is not actually licensed in the UK for use in PCOS but can be used “off license” if indicated.
+This is a diabetes drug which is not actually licensed in the UK for use in PCOS but can be used “off licence” if indicated.
 It helps the body use insulin more efficiently.
 It also reduces testosterone production.
 Some research has found that it can help obese women with PCOS lose weight.

 - Your doctor may also prescribe drug treatments specifically to help you lose weight.